 The geometry of objects plays a large part in how they receive electroplating.
 The process itself relies on current, which starts a reaction on the part’s surface and attracts cations.
 Certain geometrical shapes will result in more attraction than others.

 Due to this principle, when current passes through an object with a sharp edge, the current density increases at that point.
 Current distribution is of utmost importance to proper electroplating.
 This is why care should be taken in the early phases to reduce sharp edges, threads or bends.
 If not, current can accumulate in one area of the part and attract excessive amounts of coating.

 When too much plating builds up on a sharp edge, the result can be a brittle layer that easily breaks.
-Most manufacturers correct for sharp edges by grinding and deburring the edge until it is gentler.
-A common rule of thumb is to round off all edges until their radius is between 0.4 and 0.8 millimeters.
+Most manufacturers correct for sharp edges by grinding and shot peening the edge until it is gentler.
+A common rule of thumb is to round off all edges to about 10% of material thickness3 or less than 0.005 inches in height.

 4. Cleavage Points